Valuing Businesses: What Constitutes Value?

 Earlier this month, I did a three-part series describing various approaches used to value businesses.
-The main focus of those post was correcting some general misconceptions and some bad advice that appeared in an article I recently read.
+The main focus of those posts was correcting some general misconceptions and some bad advice that appeared in an article I recently read.

-Though those posts described some of the methods we use, they did not include any discussion about what actually constitutes value or the fact that different types of buyers will arrive at different values for the the same business.
+Though those posts described some of the methods we use, they did not include any discussion about what actually constitutes value or the fact that different types of buyers will arrive at different values for the same business.

 Whenever we value a business, we use each of the three approaches discussed in those earlier posts.
 Unfailingly, each of those approaches results in different outcomes.
 That is, we end up with a range of values.

 But when bringing a business to market, the important thing to consider is what constitutes value for the buyer.
 And in order to do that, you have to have some idea who the likely buyers are – and what aspects of the business they’re likely to value most.

 Like everything else in life, businesses have different values to different buyers.
 So, when someone contacts us and asks, “What’s my business worth?”, we’re likely, as I wrote on Part 1 of that three-part series, to respond with, “It depends.”